 - There is nothing else.
 No Google Reader sync, no frontend, no possibility to customize it.
 Monotony runs as a menubar app or, if you choose, invisible in the background.
 That’s all.

-- Monotony has been designed to blend with Growl, the desktop notification system, and with Mountain Lion’s Notification Center.
+- Monotony has been designed to blend with Growl, the desktop notification system, and with the OS X Notification Center.

 - Subscribe to RSS and Atom feeds by entering a feed URL or a website URL.
 In the latter case, Monotony will look for feeds on that website.
 If there are several feeds available, Monotony will present them to you for selection.